frodef/nilan-cts600-homeassistant/README.md

   ventilation unit models.
 Consequently, it's difficult to predict interoperability between versions and models, but it should be easy to adapt.

+## About the T15 room temperature sensor

+The CTS600 protocol uses some unknown internal 16-bit representation for the T15 room temperature sensor value.
+The precision of this representation is decent, but it appears to be slightly non-linear with respect to the celsius temperature.
+Currently a linear approximation is used.
+Therefore, the reported T15 value will deviate slightly from whatever input value you provide (via the `sensor_t15` configuration entry).
+The error will increase towards the extremes, especially below 10°C.

 ## CTS600 technical information tidbits